Pay Per View Events: How To Set Up PPV Streaming And Monetize Live Streams

 There are two types of live streaming encoders: software and hardware RTMP encoders.

 Software encoders are more affordable (even free).
 It's a software that runs on your computer (which has to be with powerful CPU such as i5 or i7).
 You may also need a capture card if you plan using an HDMI connection.

 Hardware encoders are in a higher price range but are stand-alone and plug-and-stream.
 You don't need to dedicate a powerful PC, purchase a capture card and connect all the pieces to produce a live stream.

 To publish your pay per view live stream on the web, you need a “broadcasting station” a place to host your video content so that viewers can access it.

 Perhaps, the first question that comes to mind is:

 Unfortunately, no, because live streaming requires a lot of bandwidth and most hosting providers limit your bandwidth.
 To put this into perspective, as soon as a few people tune in to your event, your entire website can easily crash.
-Also, live streaming mobile devices can be very tricky.
+Also, live streaming to mobile devices can be very tricky.